 Senior executives are provided with a written employment agreement which sets out the terms and conditions of their appointment.
+Senior executives' annual performance scorecards are approved by the Board following the Remuneration Committee's review and endorsement at the start of each performance year.
 Senior executives' annual performance evaluations are conducted following the end of the financial year.
-For the 2015 financial year, the evaluations were conducted in July 2015.
+For the 2016 financial year, the evaluations were conducted in July 2016.
+The final overall assessment of performance includes judgement of how the senior executive has performed against each Performance Indicator (KPI) with consideration given to the manner in which the KPI outcomes have been achieved, including the values demonstrated, and risk conduct.

-Details on the Group's short and long-term performance approach and outcomes are contained in the Remuneration Report section of the Directors' Report on pages 44 to 65 of the 2015 Annual Report.
+Details on the Group's short and long-term performance approach and outcomes are contained in the Remuneration Report section of the Directors' Report on pages 47 to 69 of the 2016 Annual Report.